-Most markets where I've purchased Branzino only sell them as a whole fish but most good fish markets are happy to prep them anyway you like.
-Some people like to roast Branzino whole so the fishmonger will clean them and leave them whole.
+Most markets where I've purchased Branzino only sell them as a whole fish, but most good fish markets are happy to prep them any way you like.
+Some people like to roast Branzino whole, so the fishmonger will clean them and leave them whole.
 If you don't care to serve them with heads on, the market will happily remove it.

 How to Cook Branzino

 There are many ways to cook this versatile and delicious fish.
-I have roasted and grilled it whole but for boneless fillets, I like to lightly coat them in flour, season and pan fry them in butter and/or oil.
+I have roasted and grilled it whole, but for boneless fillets, I like to lightly coat them in flour, season, and pan-fry them in butter and/or oil.

-Although similar to pan frying flounder or fluke, you'll most likely find your seafood market leaves the skin on this fish which is fine.
+Although similar to pan-frying flounder or fluke, you'll most likely find your seafood market leaves the skin on this fish which is fine.

 How to Pan Fry Branzino

-- While the pan is getting hot, now it's time to dredge the fillets in the seasoned flour, remembering to shake off any extra flour.
+- While the pan is getting hot, it's time to dredge the fillets in the seasoned flour, remembering to shake off any extra flour.

 - When the pan is hot, add the butter being careful not to let it brown or burn.

 - As soon as the butter is melted, add the branzino fillets to the pan skin side down.
-Cook for 2-3 minutes until the skin browns and crisps up a little.It's important you don't "play" with the fish or try moving it around the pan until the skin browns or the fillets may fall apart.
-When they move in the pan with a little shake, they are ready to flip.
+Cook for 2-3 minutes until the skin browns and crisps.It's essential you don't "play" with the fish or try moving it around the pan until the skin browns or the fillets may fall apart.
+They are ready to flip when they move in the pan with a little shake.

 - Carefully turn the fish over with a large spatula and continue cooking until done.
 How long will this take?
-It depends on the thickness of the filet, the type of pan you are using and the heat you are cooking at.
-Medium on my gas stove is going to be different than your gas or electric stove.
+It depends on the thickness of the filet, the type of pan you are using, and the heat you are cooking at.
+Medium on my gas stove will be different than your gas or electric stove.
 This is just something you get comfortable with the more you cook.
-It shouldn't be more than 2 - 3 minutes but you can check by using a knife to make sure the fish is opaque and starts to flake.
+It shouldn't be more than 2 - 3 minutes, but you can check by using a knife to make sure the fish is opaque and starts to flake.

-- Remove the fish from the pan and plate.
+- * Remove the fish from the pan and plate.
 We served our branzino over grits and topped with a quarter slice of lemon.